HL7/US-Core/source/pages/_includes/us-core-encounter-intro.md

 **Each Encounter must have:**

-1. a status
+1. A status
+1. An classification such as inpatient, outpatient or emergency
-1. an encounter type
+1. An encounter type
-1. a patient
+1. abs patient

 **Each Encounter must support:**

 1. An encounter identifier
 1. Providers involved in the encounter
-1. Where the encounter occurred
 1. When the encounter occurred
+1. Reason for the visit
 1. The discharge disposition
-1. Reason for the visit
-1. Diagnosis
-1. Indication of the principle diagnosis
+1. Where the encounter occurred

 **Profile specific implementation guidance:**

-* To search for an encounter diagnosis, query for Conditions that reference the Encounter of interest and have a category of `encounter-diagnosis`.
+* To search for an encounter diagnosis, query for Condition resources that reference the Encounter of interest and have a category of `encounter-diagnosis`.
 An example search is shown in the [Condition Quick Start] section.

 ### Examples